Poor Ting: Safaree Sends Pitiful Tweets Begging Erica Mena For Forgiveness After Creepin’

 Safaree was caught creepin’ the other day and now he’s begging for forgiveness.
 Earlier this week, we reported that Safaree’s ex-gf exposed text messages from him where he professed his love for her and downplayed his engagement to Erica Mena.
 “I am NOT getting married,” Safaree wrote to Gabrielle Davis in messages as recent as May.
 The model said she exposed him because he continued to contact her, all while flaunting his celebrity coupledom.

 Erica seemingly confirmed Safaree was indeed sending the naughty texts.
-In her reaction, she posted a video were she trash a few down roses in vases on her home floor.
+In her reaction, she posted a video were she trashed a few down roses in vases on her home floor.
 Yikes.
 You can see that HERE.
 Last night, Safaree took to Twitter to apologize.
 He wrote:

 This is not a loss I would be able to handle..
 I’ve lost a lot b4 and dealt with it.. but seriously I cannot lose you.
 I have never felt so complete in my life and that feeling will be gone if I lose you.
 You are my everything and I cant see my future without you.
 Please Erica.